Video Game: Brothers in Arms

 Baker: Eventually we started saying Allen'n'Garnett like it was one name.

-Hell's Highway has damn near every level urban warfare centered.
+- Hell's Highway has damn near every level centered around urban warfare.

 - Vitriolic Best Buds: Allen and Garnett from Road to Hill 30.
 They're always seen together, but bicker with each other quite a bit.